-This test is mainly used to check infants for an inherited disorder that affects the adrenal gland, called congenital adrenal hyperplasia (CAH).
-It is often performed on infants who are born with outer genitals that do not clearly look like those of a boy or a girl.
+The main use of this test is to check infants for an inherited disorder that affects the adrenal gland, called congenital adrenal hyperplasia (CAH).
+It is often done on infants who are born with outer genitals that do not clearly look like those of a boy or a girl.

 Normal and abnormal values differ for babies born with low birth weight.
 In general, normal results are as follows: